shaunchuah/musicsamples/README.md

     python manage.py collectstatic
     ```
 6. **Edit .env file to a production configuration**
-7. Start up the whole stack
+7. Start up the whole stack and it should hopefully be working!